Manhunt 2: Development

-Controversy
+Controversies

 Pre-release

 The controversy surrounding Manhunt 2 began two days after its announcement, before any footage or information on the game had been released.
 The initial topic of discussion was the fact that the first game had been erroneously connected to a murder in the UK.
 Take-Two themselves preempted this debate, issuing a statement on 8 February, in which they said "We are aware that in direct contradiction to all available evidence, certain individuals continue to link the original Manhunt title to the Warren Leblanc case in 2004.
 The transcript of the court case makes it quite clear what really happened.
 At sentencing the Judge, defence, prosecution and Leicester police all emphasised that Manhunt played no part in the case."
 Later that day, Patrick and Giselle Pakeerah (parents of Leblanc's victim) condemned the game and insisted that Manhunt was a factor in their son's murder.
 Leicester East MP Keith Vaz supported the Pakeerahs, claiming he was "astonished" that Rockstar were making a sequel.

 On 23 February, activist Jack Thompson vowed to have the game banned, claiming that the police were incorrect in asserting the game belonged to Pakeerah, and that Take-Two were lying about the incident; "[I] have been asked by individuals in the United Kingdom to help stop the distribution of Take-Two/Rockstar's hyperviolent video game Manhunt 2 in that country due out this summer.
 The game will feature stealth murder and torture.
 The last version allowed suffocation of victims with plastic bags.
 The original Manhunt was responsible for the bludgeoning death of a British youth by his friend who obsessively played the game.
 The killer used a hammer just as in the game he played.
 Take-Two/Rockstar, anticipating the firestorm of criticism with the release of the murder simulator sequel, is lying to the public on both sides of the pond in stating this week that the game had nothing to do with the murder."
 On 10 March, Thompson said he planned to sue Take-Two/Rockstar in an effort to have both Manhunt 2 and Grand Theft Auto IV banned as "public nuisances".